Are You Getting Enough Sleep?

 Prepping your mind for sleep

 - Accept self-critical thoughts and don’t catastrophize a failure to fall asleep.
-For example, ruminating over how tired we will be tomorrow if we can’t sleep can keep us awake and is unhelpful.
+For example, ruminating over how tired we will be tomorrow if we can’t sleep can keep us awake is unhelpful.
 Accept that if you don’t sleep, you might be tired but will likely survive.
-Counter intuitively, such a mindset can help you get better sleep!
+Counterintuitively, such a mindset can help you get better sleep!

 - Understand the difference between active rest (e.g., crafting with your hands or walking gently after dinner) and passive rest (e.g., watching TV), which is less restful.
 Science shows that the feeling most frequently reported when watching TV is boredom!